UfukTopalan/AdaptiveGenomics_Isophya/Methods.md

 By executing this analysis, you will generate output files for each K value, which can then be examined to determine the best-fitting model for your data.

-- *Determine the Best K Value* : After running the analysis, you’ll have output files for each K value.
+- #### Determine the Best K Value
+  After running the analysis, you’ll have output files for each K value.
 To identify the most suitable K, extract the likelihood values from each run and prepare a file for [Clumpak](https://clumpak.tau.ac.il/bestK.html), which will use Evanno's method ([Evanno et al. 2005](https://onlinelibrary.wiley.com/doi/10.1111/j.1365-294X.2005.02553.x)) to determine the optimal K.

 ```bash
 cd results_admix